silnrsi/feax/docs/feaextensions.md

 <!-- /TOC -->
 ## Generated Classes

-`psfmakefea` simplifies the hand creation of fea code by analysing the glyphs in the input font, particularly with regard to their names.
+`makefeax` simplifies the hand creation of fea code by analysing the glyphs in the input font, particularly with regard to their names.
 Names are assumed to conform to the Adobe Glyph List conventions regarding `_` for ligatures and `.` for glyph variants.

 ### Variant glyph classes

-If a font contains a glyph with a final variant (there may be more than one listed for a glyph, in sequence) and also a glyph without that final variant, then `psfmakefea` will create two classes based on the variant name: @c\__variant_ contains the glyph with the variant and @cno\__variant_ contains the glyph without the variant.
+If a font contains a glyph with a final variant (there may be more than one listed for a glyph, in sequence) and also a glyph without that final variant, then `makefeax` will create two classes based on the variant name: @c\__variant_ contains the glyph with the variant and @cno\__variant_ contains the glyph without the variant.
 The two lists are aligned such that a simple classes based replacement will change all the glyphs without the variant into ones with the variant.

 For example, U+025B is an open e that occurs in some African languages.
-Consider a font that contains the glyphs `uni025B` and `uni025B.smcp` for a small caps version of the glyph. `psfmakefea` will create two classes:
+Consider a font that contains the glyphs `uni025B` and `uni025B.smcp` for a small caps version of the glyph. `makefeax` will create two classes:

 ```
 @c_smcp = [uni025B.scmp];
 @cno_smcp = [uni025B];
 ```

-In addition, if this font contains two other glyphs `uni025B.alt`, an alternative shape to `uni025B` and `uni025B.alt.smcp`, the small caps version of the alternate. `psfmakefea` will create the following classes:
+In addition, if this font contains two other glyphs `uni025B.alt`, an alternative shape to `uni025B` and `uni025B.alt.smcp`, the small caps version of the alternate. `makefeax` will create the following classes:

 ```
 @c_smcp = [uni025B.scmp uni025B.alt.smcp];